lsandini/cgmsim/README.md

 Modeling exercise
 =================
-Exercise modeling is not part of the project yet.
+Exercise modeling is not part of the project (yet).

 Random effects
 ==============